 As part of the Homeless Initiative strategies, the Board awarded design-build contracts for the construction of three Restorative Care Village project sites at LAC+USC Medical Center in Los Angeles, Rancho Los Amigos National Rehabilitation Center in Downey, and Olive View Medical Center in Sylmar.
 Each site Includes a Recuperative Care Center (RCC) and Residential Treatment Programs (RTP) facility.
 The collective RCCs and RTPs will create 418 beds of transitional housing to assist patients with medical, mental health, and substance dependency conditions.
-Public Works, working in collaboration with our Health Agency partners, has begun construction at all three campuses to ensure their opening by end of 2021.
-In addition, renovation of the Martin Luther King, Jr. Behavioral Health Center is underway and upon completion will house 16 RTP beds.
-Also, in progress is a study to develop Permanent Supportive Housing funding through Senate Bill 1206 ("No Place Like Home Act of 2018") on various medical campuses.
+Construction of the projects at Olive View Medical Center and Rancho Los Amigos National Rehabilitation Center achieved substantial completion this summer and will begin serving the public in the fall of 2021.
+Construction of the projects at the LAC+USC Medical Center will be substantially complete in the fall of 2021, and will open to the public in early 2022.
+Construction of the Mark Ridley-Thomas Behavioral Health Center at the Martin Luther King, Jr. Medical Center campus also achieved substantial completion this summer, and will provide 16 RTP beds when it opens to the public in the fall of 2021.
+A study to develop Permanent Supportive Housing funding through Senate Bill 1206 (No Place Like Home Act of 2018) on various medical campuses is currently in progress.

 Relative to the Los Angeles County Shelter Crisis Declaration, Public Works, in association with the Board of Supervisors and Chief Executive Office, is also embarking on fast tracking projects to create new homeless shelters and safe parking sites throughout the County.
-Projects completed include the South Hope Street Interim Housing Project that, in association between the County and City, provides 100 new beds, 2 interim housing projects in South Los Angeles that provides 20 Recreational Vehicles trailers that can house up to 80 residents, and the San Pedro Interim Housing projects that provides 40 new beds.
-Additional interim projects in progress can provide up to 800 additional new beds and safe parking for up to 100 vehicles and Recreational Vehicles.
+Projects completed include the South Hope Street Interim Housing Project that, in association between the County and City, provides 100 new beds, 2 interim housing projects in South Los Angeles that provides 20 recreational vehicles trailers that can house up to 80 residents, the San Pedro Interim Housing project that provides 40 new beds, and the Los Padrinos Interim Housing project that provides 20 beds for transitional-aged youth women.
+In response to the COVID-19 pandemic, the Hilda L. Solis Interim Housing project was completed in six months and began operations in April 2021, providing housing for 232 residents on a four-acre site; each bedroom unit has its own private bathroom and kitchenette.
+Additional interim projects in progress can provide up to 800 additional new beds and safe parking for up to 100 vehicles and recreational vehicles.
 Public Works is assessing as many as 20 hotels/motels for purchase to house people experiencing homelessness as part of Project Homekey.

-172
+185

-active projects managed,
+total active projects

-with a total project value
+with a project value

-of over \$3.2 billion
+of over \$3.8 billion